Get Involved

 TeleCare

 The Ministry of Pastoral Care, through Telecare, is dedicated to fostering open communication channels between parishioners and clergy/staff.
 Team members reach out to individuals listed in the parish directory in the spring and fall, from their homes, to check on their well-being and inquire about prayer needs.
-In addition to these calls, team members participate in monthly one-hour Zoom meetings to discuss concerns and questions.
+In addition to these calls, team members participate in quarterly one-hour Zoom meetings to discuss concerns and questions.
 Prospective members are required to undergo training, including watching a one-hour video, reading a short booklet, and completing a four-hour online Safe Church course.
 The Telecare Team ministers to all members of Saint Matthew’s listed in the parish directory.
 While any adult willing to engage in calling other parishioners can participate, individuals with comfort in praying with others and possessing active listening skills are preferred.

 Community Partner Ministries